muneebwanee/Tutorials/How-to-Randomly-Hack-a-Home-Router.md

-## How to Randomly Hack a Home Routers
+## How to Randomly Hack a Home Router

 ### Requirements: